edwiny/progref/java/hibernate_notes.md

 ## Class Mappings

+Example domain model from Java Enterprise in a Nutshell, 3rd Edition:

+* Department - Will contain multiple classes and professors but no students
+* UniversityClass Will have a single professor and multiple students, will belong to a single department, and will have a single syllabus
+* Syllabus - Will belong to a UniversityClass; every Syllabus will be unique to a specific UniversityClass
+* Professor - Will teach one or more classes but have a single primary department
+* Students - Will attend multiple classes but have no formal association with either a Professor or a Department

 This is where you map your domain model to the database schema.

 Hibernate is java / class-centric.
 All data entities must be represented as classes.